OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Several research studies have investigated the association between coffee intake and lung cancer risk, providing mixed results.
 Some studies suggest that regular coffee consumption may decrease the risk of developing lung cancer, while others indicate no significant association.
 However, it is important to note that these studies often consider various factors such as smoking history, genetics, and lifestyle choices, making it challenging to draw definitive conclusions.

 One plausible explanation for the potential protective effect of coffee against lung cancer lies in its rich antioxidant content.
-Coffee contains numerous compounds with potent antioxidant properties such as chlorogenic acid and caffeine.
+Coffee contains numerous compounds with potent antioxidant properties, such as chlorogenic acid and caffeine.
 Antioxidants help neutralize harmful free radicals in the body, preventing cellular damage that could contribute to cancer development.

 Moreover, coffee has been found to exhibit anti-inflammatory properties.
 Chronic inflammation has been linked to various types of cancers, including lung cancer.
 By reducing inflammation in lung tissues, coffee may potentially inhibit tumor growth or delay its progression.